 Mary Elizabeth Wheelis grew up in the travel business, groomed by her mom, Town & Country magazine's Travel Director for 30 years.
-Mary Liz worked in all aspects of the travel industry; Travel Advertising Manager for Travel Age magazines and Town and County magazine, on-site hotel sales manager in New York City, sales manager for high-end representative companies; E&M Associates and Sanctuare, expanding sales for clients such as, Necker Island and Richard Branson's brand - Limited Edition, Mustique Villas, Grenadines, San Pietro, Italy and more.
+Mary Liz worked in all aspects of the travel industry; Travel Advertising Manager for Travel Age magazines and Town and Country magazine; on-site hotel sales manager in New York City, sales manager for high-end representative companies; E&M Associates and Sanctuare, expanding sales for clients such as Necker Island (Richard Branson's luxury brand - Limited Edition) Mustique Villas, San Pietro, Italy and more.
 Planned and escorted GM's on sales trips, throughout the US, managed reservations and marketing departments for St. James Club, Antigua.

 With this experience under her belt , 10 years ago she took the plunge and started her own company.
 Drawn to the small unique, niche market, Mary Liz has successfully carved out a business marketing and representing privately owned properties and niche travel experiences in the US travel trade market.
 Her company, Travel Marketing Solution, offers a professional team and a menu of services for her clients.